-You will end up living your life knowing that the person to who you are giving everything to, will never, ever be there for you mentally, physically, spiritually, or financially.
-If you are diagnosed with an illness or have an accident, you are on your own while your narcissist is out enjoying praise, and attention from others, until you can attend to their needs again.
+You will end up living your life knowing that the person to who you are giving everything to, will never, ever be there for you mentally, physically, spiritually, sexually, or financially.
+If you are diagnosed with an illness or have an accident, you are on your own while the narcissist is living their best life, out enjoying praise, and attention from others, until you can attend to their needs again.
 Even then, they’ll be gaining attention from others.

 You will be treated as completely worthless.
 Also, you have to accept that you have caused all of this “drama”.

 You will have your coworkers, friends, and family removed from your life until you are isolated from all your support.

 You will have to be happy to agree to give up your career or your job should it ever interfere with your ability to be able to serve your narcissist’s desires.